jmfieldman/phalanx/README.md

 _may only contain a command that starts with `CREATE KEYSPACE`_.

 If you do not want Phalanx to be responsible for keyspace creation, you can create the keyspace yourself, and begin migration files with version 1.

 Phalanx will throw an error if the keyspace does not exist and you are missing version 0.

+**_Use the Keyspace Placeholder for Mirrored Keyspaces_**

+In some cases, you may want the same migration chain to exist for multiple keyspaces.
+For example, you may use a single local Cassandra node for local development, unit tests, and a local CI agent.

+To keep the data in these scopes properly siloed, you would use a different keyspace for each (e.g. project_local, project_tests, project_ci, etc)

+In this case, you can use the placeholder `$${{KEYSPACE}}$$` in your migration files, and the migration engine will automatically replace it with the currently-executing keyspace.
+This is especially useful for the zero-version migration that creates the keyspace.

 **_Migration Files can only Contain One Command Each_**